hakeem-amsagguine/linux/Documentation/PCI/endpoint/pci-ntb-function.rst

 write into this region for configuring the outbound Address Translation Unit (ATU) and to indicate the link status.
 Endpoint can indicate the status of commands issued by host in this region.
-Endpoint can also indicate the scratchpad offset and number of memory windows to the host using this region.
+Endpoint can also indicate the scratchpad offset and number of memory linux to the host using this region.

 The format of Config Region is given below.
 All the fields here are 32 bits.